bracketclub/old.bracket.club/readme.md

 ### Styles

 The app uses Bootstrap and Bootswatch which are installed via npm.
-There is a build file at `styles/build.js` which builds `styles/theme.less` which is a list of all the less imports used by the site.
+There is a build file at `styles/index.js2less` which creates a string of valid Less which is a list of all the less imports used by the site.
 It modifies the main bootstrap less file with the necessary imports from the bootswatch theme and also imports `styles/app/app.less`.

-The styles are built with the Webpack loaders `style!raw!less`.
-We aren't using the `css-loader` due to [this bug](https://github.com/webpack/less-loader/issues/23#issuecomment-64407832) when combined with `lesshat`.
+The styles are built with the Webpack loaders `style!css!postcss!less!val`.
 The style loader injects the CSS into the document while in development.
+Some of those are configured by [`hjs-webpack`](https://github.com/henrikjoreteg/hjs-webpack) but we need to do it again here so that the extract text stuff is all in one place and we have to use `val-loader` which takes the built Less string and passes it to the next loader.

 In production, we use the `extract-text-webpack-plugin` to take the all the css and split it into a single bundle which gets saved to the build directory.